k0src/Floating-Headings-Obsidian-Plugin/README.md

 # Floating Headings

-An Obsidian plugin that displays a floating, collapsible outline of your note's headings on the right side of the editor.
+An Obsidian plugin that displays a floating, collapsible (Notion-style) outline of your note's headings on the side of the editor.

 ![splash](./assets/splash.png)